mnek1t/Sport-Store_ASP_NET_CORE/step-1.md

 </div>
 ```

-- To style the buttons generated by the PageLinkTagHelper class, add properties to the `PageLinkTagHelper` class in the `PageLinkTagHelper.cs` file in the `SportsStore/Infrastructure` folder
+- To style the buttons generated by the `PageLinkTagHelper` class, add new properties to the `PageLinkTagHelper` class in the `PageLinkTagHelper.cs` file in the `SportsStore/Infrastructure` folder

 ```
 public class PageLinkTagHelper : TagHelper